 Please keep in mind Villa Park sells “Safe & Sane” fireworks which means they do not sell aerial or missile type fireworks.
 Those are illegal to sell and use in the City of Villa Park.
 When you see a firework in the sky it was NOT sold in Villa Park nor is it legal to be used.
 Extremely loud fireworks such as an M-80 is another example of a type of firework not sold or legal to use in Villa Park.

 Non-profit organizations are chosen at random to operate booths and sell fireworks in Villa Park.
-The deadline for applications was April 30th.
+The deadline for applications is April 30th.
 City Hall (17855 Santiago Blvd) hours are Monday-Friday 8:00 AM – 5:00 PM.

 - The Villa Park Rotary (@town center)

 These organizations have raised approximately $85,000 each between them in years past.